-In 2020, 2021 and 2022, 56.8%, 55.6%, and 52.6%, respectively, of our Mexican domestic passengers flew to or from our airports via Mexico City International Airport.
+In 2021, 2022 and 2023, 55.6%, 52.6%, and 45.0%, respectively, of our Mexican domestic passengers flew to or from our airports via Mexico City International Airport.
 As a result, our Mexican domestic traffic is highly dependent upon the operations of Mexico City International Airport.
 We cannot assure you that the operations of the Mexico City International Airport will not decrease or be adversely affected by construction of additional airports in the future.
-In 2022, overall Mexican domestic passenger traffic to and from Mexico City increased 17.6% compared to 2021.
+In 2023, overall Mexican domestic passenger traffic to and from Mexico City decreased 2.9% compared to 2022.

-In 2022, 37.5% of our Colombian domestic passengers flew to or from our airports via El Dorado International Airport in Bogotá, Colombia.
+In 2023, 47.8% of our Colombian domestic passengers flew to or from our airports via El Dorado International Airport in Bogotá, Colombia.
 As a result, our Colombian domestic traffic is highly dependent upon the operations of El Dorado International Airport.
 Any event or condition that adversely affects Mexico City and Bogotá area airports could adversely affect our business, results of operations, prospects and financial condition.